janboddez/url-shortener/README.md

 If all goes well, the resulting short URL is returned in plain text.

-Might later on add rate limiting or an IP-based allowlist, but for now, this is it.
+Might later on add rate limiting or an IP-based allowlist (or support for query strings!), but for now, this is it.